ClojureBridge/community-docs/docs/clojure/function-with-let.md

 {% endhighlight %}
 <br/>

-The *right-triangle?* function above used *nth* function to get each value.
+The *right-triangle?* function above uses *nth* function to get ajacent, opposite and hypotenuse.
-In such a case, Clojure has a smart way of assigning values.
+The *nth* function works, but Clojure has a smart way of assigning values.
 It is [`destructuring`]({{ site.baseurl}}/docs/clojure/destructuring).
 The function *right-triangle2?* below uses destructuring in function arguments.
+Without any additional function or preprocess, we can assign three values at the same time.

 {% gist 9927633  %}